 Resource supports reading in content area:Yes

-Keywords: antibiotic resistance, antibiotic, bacteria, gene transfer, ecosystem, food web, predators, microbes, E.coli, Botswana, text complexity
+Keywords: antibiotic resistance, antibiotic, bacteria, gene transfer, ecosystem, food web, predators, microbes, E.coli, Botswana, text complexity, informational text

-The text's grade band recommendation reflects the shifts inherent in the standards and is based on a text complexity analysis of a quantitative measure, qualitative rubric, and reader and task considerations.
+The text's grade band recommendation is based on a text complexity analysis of a quantitative measure, qualitative rubric, and reader and task considerations.